Motivation in Radisson Hotel in Dubai Research Paper

 There are several ways through which Radisson management can motivate its employees.
 Firstly, the managers can resort to issuance of various forms of gimmicks to employees.

 Secondly, training the employees on how they can manage stress, assigning additional responsibilities to employees who are hard-working will definitely make the others work harder.
-It has also been proved that cultivating the spirit of team work among employees has the effect of influencing them to work more (Naon, 2010, p.
+It has also been proved that cultivating the spirit of teamwork among employees has the effect of influencing them to work more (Naon, 2010, p.
 42; Lu, 1999, p.
 63; Maxwell et al., 2009, p.
 62).

 There are many theories that have been developed and which offer a good explanation regarding the factors relating to employee motivation in an organization.

-This review will only address about seven of the following factors: training the employees, creating a good work environment, assigning of new responsibility, offering rewards, on-the-spot appreciation, encouraging team work and enhancing communication between the management and the employees.
+This review will only address about seven of the following factors: training the employees, creating a good work environment, assigning of new responsibilities, offering rewards, on-the-spot appreciation, encouraging team work and enhancing communication between the management and the employees.

 From the literature review, it is clear that ensuring good communication between employees and the hotel managers is an aspect that highly motivates the employees.
 The communication may include meetings between the two parties and the interaction also helps in solving and clearing ambiguities in the hotel (Wang & Krakover, 2008, p.
 127; Naon, 2010, p.
 44)